ACIS IQ Guide Library

 Framework

-Use the retained pages below as your main guides.
-If you need the wider scale first, start with the chart, percentile chart, or calculator, then return here for the range page that best matches the score band you want to interpret.
+Use the guides below as your starting point.
+If you need the wider scale first, start with the chart, percentile chart, or calculator, then come back for the band that matches the score you want to interpret.
+It also helps to know what an IQ test actually measures before reading any single number as a verdict.

 Shortcut entry points by score bandIQ 70IQ 80IQ 90IQ 110IQ 130IQ 145IQ 160